aryn-pathak/chainofthoughts/README.md

-# Chain of Thoughts: step solving model structure
+# Hierarchical Task Distribution: step solving model structure
 **A model arrangement that can solve complex problems by using steps.**

 **Working**: